parithy86/Python-api-frameworks/README.md

-# api_apps_python
+# API Server - Python Frameworks
 ## About This project
-  Provides repo to spin off API server quickly and provided template which can be used to scale API endpoints quickly

-  We are planning to cover the popular frameworks and this should get you started in spinning of API server quickly
+  This project provides API server covering few of the popular frameworks.
+We have adapted function as a service capabilities which could scale API endpoints quickly.
+The following Framework are covers ad part of this repo
+  - AioHttp
+  - Fast API
+  - Flask
+ ## Project Structure
+  - The project structures with the following structure
+ ## Implementation Steps
+ ## Requirements